Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

-Summer run stress is not one number
+Summer heat stress is not one number

 Based on NOAA, OSHA, and ACSM heat-stress guidance.